AFNIC/EcoDNS/HackathonPlan.md

 ##### Data viewing and analytics

-The server which is used for Data Analytics ssh ubuntu@91.134.96.246 Grafana is up and running: http://91.134.96.246:3000/ (Ask me the password ;-)
+The server which is used for Data Analytics (server-2-vps): `ssh ubuntu@91.134.96.246` Grafana is up and running: http://91.134.96.246:3000/ (Ask me the password ;-)

+The server which runs DNS resolver (server-1-dns-resolver): `ssh labs@192.168.14.2` Connect to server-1-dns-resolver from server-2-vps: `ssh labs@10.0.0.2`